The second half of the book is taken up with cartomancy, and in

 not those of Etteilla

 Cups, Etteilla has "ennui", boredom.
-D'Odoucet, and Papus, however, also list
+D'Odoucet also lists "concern".
+Decker decides

 that when Gikatilla says that God "warns" humanity, that is a clear